FbW43-2/bdl02_kinjal_git_cheatsheet/README.md

-#  Git commands cheat-sheet: the most useful git commands.
+#  Git commands cheat-sheet: the most useful git commands are mentioned below:

 ## 1. Navigate to your git project folder